Background

 We heard how appointment letters were inaccessible, how poor communication about the procedure from services led to fear and uncertainty for women with learning disabilities and how misconceptions prevented women from different communities across Redbridge from attending.

 We realised that much more needed to be done to ensure women's voices were heard and barriers to accessing health and social care services were addressed.
-We devised a 3 part project, starting by extending our work on cervical cancer screening to hear from more women from more communities, followed by work on breast cancer screening and perimenopause and menopause.
+We devised a 3 part project, starting by extending our work on cervical screening to hear from more women from more communities, followed by work on breast screening and perimenopause and menopause.

 We attended community events, local clinics, children's centres and places of worship to speak to women from communities across Redbridge.
 We delivered information sessions and asked you to share your story.